Why Can’t Men Refrain from Looking at Photos of Sexy Women and Fantasizing?

 All of your feelings around this, Bel, are just that: feelings.
 They’re not facts.
 Nor do they outweigh your boyfriend’s opinions.
 If anything, they indicate a highly fearful worldview that is not based on most men’s realities — we can look at EVERYTHING, and it still means NOTHING.
 That doesn’t mean he couldn’t be more subtle or respectful, but based on your tone, it sounds like any minor transgression is somehow an attack on you and your partnership.

-In your opinion, your boyfriend looking at photos is a “betrayal,” which means he thinks his own girlfriend is “not good enough,” which makes his love for you a “lie.”
+In your opinion, your boyfriend looking at photos of women online is “pure disrespect,” which means he thinks his own girlfriend is “not good enough,” which makes his love for you a “lie.”

 In reality, NONE of this is true.